 OPINION: Sportingbet has demonstrated several examples of devious behaviour over the years.
 They also have reputation for quickly limiting their sports players’ bets, so if you do go on a winning streak then you will not be able to bet for long.
 This pitiful policy has been in place since the day the diminutive Mark Blandford opened up for business.
 He used to boast how he wanted to drive down the average bet size they accepted.
 It is little wonder that they have never gained mainstream acceptance by punters in the UK and that they lag well behind the likes of well-run firms such as Bet365.
 There is very little Sportingbet brand recognition and this JustBookies’ review does not recommend them.
-In contrast, our number one recommended online bookmaker, the excellent Bet365 Online Bookmaker is fair with clients and partners alike and offers £200 (or currency equivalent) in free bets to new clients.
+In contrast, our number one recommended online bookmaker, the excellent Bet365 Online Bookmaker is fair with clients and partners alike.

 Sportingbet Bookmaker Review